 Hen Mountain is situated in the western Mournes and peaks at approximately 350m above sea level.
 The three birds, (Hen, Cock and Pigeon rock), is a popular day walk with a total walking distance of around 6 miles.
-On this day hike we decided to approach Hen from a photographic point of view and headed up the steep Rocky Mountain, through to Tornamrock then back down to the river via Windy Gap.
+On this visit we decided to approach Hen from a photographic point of view and headed up the steep Rocky Mountain, through to Tornamrock then back down to the river via Windy Gap.
 We definitely made it difficult for ourselves.

 A word of warning, there is very little in way of a set paths in this area.
 Always take proper precautions when out in the mountains and make sure you are equipped for all weathers.
 It is wise to let someone know your route before you head out.
 Please note location recommendations are used at your own risk.